36 Hours in Park Rapids, Minnesota

 Go wild @ 6 pm

 Dine on apple-cranberry-stuffed walleye, venison steak or a homey wild-rice hot dish at Douglas Lodge.
+(Check with the lodge before you go to plan ahead for meals; the restaurant is open seasonally, and hours vary.)

 Evening serenade @ 7 pm

-Catch the "Music Under the Pines" summer concert series on Sundays, join a naturalist evening program, or use an app or map to identify star constellations mirrored on the water.
+See if there's a naturalist evening program, or use an app or map to identify star constellations mirrored on the water.
 Mimic a loon call and see if you can spark a conversation.

 S'mores @ 8:30 p.m.